a2as-team/ac215_Spatially/llm/zoning-ordinance-rag/README.md

 # Zoning Ordinance RAG System

 A Retrieval-Augmented Generation (RAG) system for zoning regulations and building codes.
-This system processes zoning ordinance documents from Boston (Excel files) and Chicago (PDF files) to provide expert guidance on compliance and development requirements.
+This system processes zoning ordinance documents from Boston and Chicago to provide expert guidance on compliance and development requirements.

 ## Overview